Self-organisation in cellular automata with coalescent particles: qualitative and quantitative approaches: Particle-based organisation: quantitative results

 \begin{proof} When $\mu\in \Mix$, it is in particular $\s$-ergodic, and so are its images $\G^t\mu$.
 By Birkhoff's ergodic theorem, one has $d_-(G^t(x)) = \G^t\mu([-1]) = \mu(G^t(x)_0=-1)$ for $\mu$-almost all $x\in\{-1,0,1\}^\Z$.\sk

 We first prove the theorem when $G$ is the $(-1,0)$-gliders automaton.
 By Lemma \ref{lem:Min},

-\paragraph{Equivalent ($\mu\in\Ber_=$):} By symmetry, which is the probability that the random walk starting from 0 remains strictly positive during $t$ steps, also known as its probability of survival.
-According to \cite{Redner}, when the random walk is symmetric and the steps are independent, we have the equivalent $\mu(G^t(x)_0=-1) \sim \frac1{\sqrt t}$. \paragraph{Upper bound:}
+\paragraph{Equivalence ($\mu\in\Ber_=$):}~ By symmetry, which is the probability that the random walk starting from 0 remains strictly positive during $t$ steps, also known as its probability of survival.
+According to \cite{Redner}, when the random walk is symmetric and the steps are independent, we have the equivalence $\mu(G^t(x)_0=-1) \sim \frac1{\sqrt t}$. \paragraph{Upper bound:}

 Using Corollary~\ref{thm:Brown}, we have:

 where $\displaystyle C_{t+1} = \sup_{[0,1]}\left|S_{X'}^{t+1}-B_{t+1}\right| = O\left(t^{-\frac 14+\varepsilon}\right)$ $\mathbb P$-almost surely, and where the third line is obtained by symmetry of the Brownian motion.